deropi/BathyBrooksiSymbionts/README.md

 `./vcf_to_mergedcounts.py .`

 This will produce `.list` files for each of the samples.
 A two columns `.txt` file is required, where the name of the samples must be linked to the name of its corresponding file (see `metagenomes/samples.txt`).
-This table is used as the input for the R script, which will
+This table is used as the input for the R script, which will perform the population structure analyses.

+`Rscript structure.r samples.txt`

+This results in the generation of a matrix `samples.txtFst_pos.txt` ,containing Fst and Pi values for each SNP found in each of the samples.